Finances

 1. Know Your Income

 The first thing to do when organizing your finances is to know how much you make.
 If you have a traditional job, you can expect to make the same amount each week or month.
-Someone who has a business or does freelance work might not make the same amount every time.
+Someone with a business or freelance work might make a different amount every time.
 Still, if you know the lowest amount you can expect to earn, you can use that.
-If you know your income amount, you can start to know how you can use that money.
+If you know your income amount, you can start seeing how to use that money.

-But when you don't know how much money you make, it can be hard to understand your finances.
+But when you need to know how much money you make, it can be hard to understand your finances.
 You don't have to know the exact number down to the cent.
-But you should have an idea of how much you make each time you get a paycheck.
+But you should know how much you make each time you get a paycheck.

 2. Outline Your Expenses

-Next, you should figure out how much you absolutely have to spend each week or month.
+Next, you should determine how much you must spend each week or month.
 Consider how much you pay in rent or for your mortgage and how much food costs you.
 You should also determine how much you have to pay for gas or a car payment.
-But you should also consider smaller expenses and if you can save money on those things.
+But you should also consider minor expenses and see if you can save money on those things.
 For example, if you need a new purse, consider using a canvas tote bag instead of getting a designer bag.

 3. Set Up Various Accounts

-For some people, keeping all of their money in one account can work.
+Keeping all of their money in one account can work for some people.
 That way, you can access your money when you need it.
 But you can get that money when you want it.
 Instead, set up a checking account for your bare necessities.
 Keep the rest of your money in a savings account for an emergency or to save for another goal.
 Once you reach a comfortable amount in savings, switch to investing in your retirement.

 Even if you're young, you should still save for when you retire.
 That way, you can have the money you need to maintain your lifestyle after you stop working.
-You can get a retirement account through your job, or you can get an individual account through your bank or credit union.
+You can get a retirement account through your job or an individual account through your bank or credit union.

 4. Create a Budget

 Once you start organizing your money, you should create a budget.
-You can use a budgeting app, or you can write out all of your expenses in a spreadsheet.
+You can use a budgeting app or write out all of your expenses in a spreadsheet.
 Do whatever you need to take a critical look at your finances.
 Your budget can show you what you're doing right with money, and it can show you when you might be coming up short.

-Then, you can figure out where you can reduce your spending if you don't have enough cash.
-Or you can figure out where you may be able to spend a bit more if you have extra money one month.
-You can track your spending each day or week to make sure you stay on track with your budget.
+Then, you can determine where to reduce your spending if you need more cash.
+Or you can figure out where you may be able to spend a bit more if you have extra money in one month.
+You can track your spending each day or week to ensure you stay on track with your budget.

 5. Have the Talk

-If you have a partner, you should both be on the same page about finances.
-This is especially important if you plan on combining your bank accounts and money.
-If one of you is a spender and the other is a saver, you should talk about that.
-The saver may not feel comfortable making certain purchases.
-But the spender may feel restricted by their partner.
+If you have a partner, you should be on the same page about finances.
+This is especially important if you combine your bank accounts and money.
+You should talk about that if you are a spender and the other is a saver.
+The saver may feel uncomfortable making certain purchases.
+However, the spender may feel restricted by their partner.

 Some couples can make different financial habits work.
 But if you want to have a financially stable partnership, you need to talk about it.
-Talk about how much each of you makes and how you'll pay for basic expenses and things you want but maybe don't need.
+Talk about how much you make and how you'll pay for basic expenses and things you want but may not need.

 Finances can be a tough subject for many people.
-But you should analyze your spending regularly to make sure you aren't going over budget.
+But you should analyze your spending regularly to ensure you aren't over budget.